Verstappen beats Hamilton in dramatic Emilia-Romagna GP - WHIZ News

 Hamilton damaged his front wing in that incident but was running a comfortable second until he slid off the track, through the gravel and into the wall on lap 31.
 The British driver managed to return to the track eventually but had dropped to ninth.

-A short time later, Bottas and Williams driver George Russell were involved in a crash — which will be investigated after the finish — and the race was red-flagged on lap 34 with debris from their cars scattered across the track.
+A short time later, Bottas and Williams driver George Russell were involved in a crash and the race was red-flagged on lap 34 with debris from their cars scattered across the track.

 Both drivers were furious in the aftermath with Bottas flicking his middle finger at Russell, who responded by swatting the Finnish driver with his hand.